Cooloola

 Health performance in Cooloola is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Cooloola faces significant health challenges with various conditions affecting both younger and older residents.
-Approximately 46% (~3,359 people) have private health cover, lower than the national average of 55.3%.
+Cooloola faces significant health challenges with various conditions affecting both younger and older age groups.
+Approximately 46% (~3,358 people) have private health cover, lower than the national average of 55.3%.

 The most prevalent medical conditions are arthritis (15.9%) and mental health issues (9.1%).
-Notably, 51.6% report no medical ailments, compared to 60.3% in the rest of Queensland.
-Cooloola has a higher proportion of residents aged 65 and over at 42.8% (3,127 people), compared to the state's average of 25.4%.
-While health outcomes among seniors are challenging, they perform better than the general population in health metrics.
+Conversely, 51.6% report no medical ailments, compared to 60.3% in the rest of Queensland.
+Cooloola has a higher proportion of residents aged 65 and over, at 42.8% (3,126 people), than the rest of Queensland's 25.4%.
+Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.

 Frequently Asked Questions - Health